-A Practicum Supervisory Committee in Social Work is normally made up of an Academic Supervisor or Chair who is a faculty member of the School of Social Work, and who is tenured or is appointed to a tenure track faculty position.
-The Committee is also comprised of one other faculty member from the School of Social Work.
-This Social Work faculty member is tenured, or appointed to a tenure track position, or appointed to an Adjunct faculty position.
-If Committee members do not meet these criteria, they should be in a term position of sufficient duration to ensure they will be able to work with the graduate student through to completion of the student's practicum.
-The third member of the Committee is the student's Practicum Supervisor.
-Normally, this person will be external to the University and employed by the organization in which the student completed her/his practicum requirement.
-A Practicum Supervisor should have a Master of Social Work degree from an accredited institution and two years of post-MSW practice.
-In some instances, a graduate degree from a related professional discipline may be acceptable.
-The Practicum Supervisor should submit a curriculum vitae or résumé to the student's Academic Supervisor for review.
+A Practicum Supervisory Committee in Social Work is normally made up of three people: 1.
+The Academic Supervisor who is a tenure or tenure-track faculty member with the School of Social Work, 2.
+One other tenure or tenure-track faculty member or adjunct from the School of Social Work, 3.
+The student's Practicum Supervisor.

+If faculty Committee Members do not meet these criteria, they should be in a term position of sufficient duration to ensure they will be able to work with the graduate student through to completion of the student's practicum or they should be a sessional instructor with expertise in the specific practice area and have availability to ensure they will be able to work with the student through to completion of the student's practicum.

+Normally, the student's Practicum Supervisor will be external to the University and employed by the organization in which the student is completing her/his practicum.
+In some instances, a graduate degree from a related professional discipline may be accepted.
+The potential Practicum Supervisor should submit a curriculum vitae or resume to the student's Academic Supervisor for review.

+When an MSW practicum student is being supervised by a non-MSW qualified supervisor, the student's Academic Supervisor is responsible for regular consultation or for arranging for an MSW qualified consultant.
+The consultant will not be part of the Supervisory Committee but must be mentioned on the Supervisory Committee Approval Form.